Vaishali1233/CrackedDevsXSpark-Hackathon-main/README.md

-# VoyageVista - Your Trip Planner
+# Safar Sarthi - Your Trip Planner

 Description
 Safar Sarthi is an innovative AI-powered platform designed to simplify the process of trip planning.
 With Safar Sarthi, users can effortlessly create customized travel plans tailored to their preferences, interests, and requirements.
 Whether you're planning a solo adventure, a family vacation, or a group getaway with friends, Safar Sarthi has got you covered.
 Our platform utilizes cutting-edge technology to provide unbiased recommendations and suggestions, empowering users to explore new destinations and make the most out of their travel experiences.